kashh004/Engineering-lab-programs/README.md

 The subjects covered in this repository are:

-- Artificial Intelligence
+- Artificial Intelligence(BAD402)
-- Analysis and design of algorithm
+- Analysis and design of algorithm(BCSL404)
-- Computer networks
+- Computer networks(BCS502)
-- Data visualisation
+- Data visualisation(BAIL504)

 Each subject contains a set of practical lab exercises implemented in relevant programming languages.